fiakkasa/fiakkas-net/api.node/README.md

 ## Starting the Node Proxy and the .NET API

+### Installation

+The Node runtime can be found at https://nodejs.org/en

+Visual Studio Code can be found at https://code.visualstudio.com

-For the first ensure that the node modules are available, `npm i`.
+Before running ensure that the node modules are installed, `npm i`.

+### Running the API

+- VS Code: use the included profile
+- cli:
+  - publish the api: `dotnet publish ../api/api.csproj`
-To run consider using either `node index.js` or `npm start`.
+  - run: `node index.js` or `npm start`.

 ## References